elbosso/jpa-sQLshell-tests/README.md

-I got the idea from a different repo https://github.com/josueribeiro/sqlite-jpa but it was horribly outdated (hibernate 3.5) abd did just not work so i set up my own.
+I got the idea from a different repo https://github.com/josueribeiro/sqlite-jpa but it was horribly outdated (hibernate 3.5) and did just not work so i set up my own.

 Why did i set up that project?
 Well, I wanted to test several tools that claimed to be able to build (JPA) Entity classes from an existimg datamodel (meaning from actual tables in a database).
 But it turned out - none of them could (out